 Do you consider yourself an artist?

 People say that but I don’t consider myself an artist at all.
-That’s what apparently I am.
-I never felt like an artist, but if you impose rules and constrictions on me I won’t be able to create.
+I never felt like an artist.

 Market-wise, where lies your focus?
 You just opened here in Miami but where else?

 The focus lies in in China, India, and South America.
 Mainly Brazil.
 India is a very strange market.
 They sell gold by weight there not by an individual piece.
 Watches are much easier to sell in India.

 Which is the most successful boutique you have?